Check out our new Founder's Reserve Manuka Honey 830+MG in the Shop!

 Manuka honey is produced by ordinary honey bees foraging on the nectar of the flowering Mānuka tree, which is native to and grows predominantly in New Zealand.

 All Manuka honey, when produced in New Zealand, is tested first and foremost for its MG levels.
-MG is measured in parts per million (ppm) or stated another way, milligrams per kilogram (mg/kg).
+MG is measured in parts per million (ppm) or, stated another way, milligrams per kilogram (mg/kg).
 Test results for MG content can range from about 85 to over 1000 mg/kg.
 Below around 85, the honey will be unlikely to pass the definition of Mono-floral Manuka honey, which we’ll discuss later in this article.

 All honey has naturally occurring antibacterial activity due to the conversion of glucose oxidase to hydrogen peroxide.
 This antibacterial activity is referred to as peroxide activity (PA).